marcusva/py-dynrules/doc/usage.rst

-``distribute_remainder (self, remainder)`` is called to distribute the difference between the total weight before and after the update once the weight updating within the RuleSet is done.
+``distribute_remainder (self, remainder)`` is called to distribute the difference between the total weight before and after the update once the weight updating within the ``RuleSet`` is done.
+This might be necessary to allow a balancing of rule weights so that the total sum of all rules within a ``RuleSet`` will remain the same, for example.
+In reality however, such a distribution solely depends on the specific application needs.

 The weight update process of the ``RuleSet`` looks like ::